Searching for what there is to do in Chicago in the summer? Below are the best things to do in Chicago in the summer from a local.

 Visit Local Farmers Markets

-From May through October, you can find many farmers markets around Chicago.
+You can find many farmers markets in Chicago in the summer.
 These markets are a great place to buy healthy, local, farm-fresh foods from local farms.

 Two of the best farmers markets in Chicago are the Green City Market in Lincoln Park and the Logan Square Farmers Market.